isiahmeadows/mithril.js/design/core/README.md

 ## Core bundle

-The core bundle, `mithril/core`, exposes the following under the `Mithril` namespace and as a UMD module:
+The core bundle, `mithril/core` re-exports the following:

+- All exports from `mithril/hyperscript`
-- All exports from `mithril/m`
+- All exports from `mithril/stream`
 - `render` and `abortable` from `mithril/dom`, but not `hydrate`.

+A UMD bundle of this will also be made available in `mithril/dist/core.dev.js`, minified in `mithril/dist/core.min.js`.
+In addition, a UMD bundle of `mithril/stream` itself will be made available in `mithril/dist/stream.dev.js`, minified in `mithril/dist/stream.min.js`.